smufang/ReCAFR/README.md

-## 🌟 Citation
+## Citation
-If you find this work is helpful to your research, please consider citing our paper:
+If you find this work helpful to your research, please consider citing our paper:
 ```bibtex
 @inproceedings{v2025contrastive,
   title={A contrastive framework with user, item and review alignment for recommendation},